 5. A progress bar in the bottom left displays and the Cut/Fill map is created in the Viewport.

-6. Quantities are available in the Information box.
+6. Quantities are available in the Selection box.

 Where to Use the Cut/Fill Tool

-Earthworks, mining, and construction monitoring can be challenging as you deal with large sites, significant changes, and other in-the-field challenges.
+Earthworks, mining, and construction monitoring can be challenging on large sites, sites with significant changes, or for other in-the-field challenges.
 Drone data combined with proper software has opened the ability to monitor your sites efficiently.

-It is typical to perform a Cut/Fill calculation between two drone surveys acquired on two separate dates.
-In these cases, you are assessing the work that has been accomplished during that specific period of time.
+It is typical to perform a Cut/Fill calculation between two drone surveys acquired from two separate dates.
+In these cases, you are assessing the work that has been accomplished during each specific period of time.

 If you want to determine the remaining earthwork or compare it to a design, you need to import the design surface into Virtual Surveyor.

-1. Create a new Terrain State and drop the design CAD file in the Project View.
+1. Create a new Timestep and drop the design CAD file in the Project View.

-2. Make sure to select the design surface and click on the Modify Terrain button available in the TOOLS for Surface tab.
+2. Make sure to select the design surface and click on the Modify Terrain button available in the TOOLS tab.

-3. Switch to the current terrain state and select the design terrain state as a reference before launching the Cut/Fill calculation.
+3. Switch to the current timestep and select the Design timestep as a reference before beginning the Cut/Fill calculation.

 4. You can then measure the dirt to be moved using the same process as the quick steps, except you're comparing it to the design surface.

-Cut areas appear in warm colors (yellow to red) and fill areas appear in cool colors (cyan to blue).
-A binary color scheme of blue (fill) and red (cut) can also be set by selecting the Cut/Fill item and changing the Colors.
+The Cut areas appear in warm colors (yellow to red) and fill areas appear in cool colors (cyan to blue).
+A binary color scheme of blue (fill) and red (cut) can also be set by selecting the Cut/Fill item and changing the Colors in.

-• You can easily "clean" your terrain states to remove construction equipment using the Replace Terrain and Remove Object.
+• You can easily "clean" your timesteps to remove construction equipment using the Replace Terrain and Remove Object tools.

-• These tools remove objects from the terrain so they are not included on the map or volume calculations.
+• These tools remove objects from the terrain, so that the objects are not included on the map or volume calculations.

-• Highlight significant earthwork areas and enhance the color appearance by fine-tuning the Cut/Fill map settings available in the TOOLS for Cut/Fill tab.
+• Highlight significant earthwork areas and enhance the color appearance by fine-tuning the Cut/Fill map settings available in the TOOLS tab.

-• You can go deeper into the Cut/Fill analysis by breaking down the Cut/Fill map into a separate area.
+• You can go deeper into the Cut/Fill analysis by breaking down the Cut/Fill map into separate areas and focusing on smaller sections.

 • This allows you to deliver more detailed quantity reports.
-Use the Extract Cut/Fill Area tool to achieve this.
+You can use the Extract Cut/Fill Area tool to achieve this.

 • Use Cut/Fill annotations to create a spot map showing sections of Cut/Fill.
 You can see an example of an annotated spot map in our Earthworks Monitoring article, along with how to create one.